unionai/unionai-examples/CONTRIBUTING.md

   tutorials/  # example code for end-to-end use cases
 ```

-> [!NOTE]
+## Guides

-> The `_blogs` directory is a temporary
+The guides directory is for examples that are included directly into the narrative section of the Union docs.
-> space for example code to be used in the Union blog posts.
-Once we've
+This is in contrast with the turorials section, which are also imported into the docs website but exist separately
-> matured the testing and development process in this repo, contributors will
+from the main narrative content.

-> ideally start developing example code in the `tutorials` or `guides`
+The code here should be orgainzed into sub-directories that correspond with the nav strructure of the docs,
-> directories directly.
+to indicate the location where the code is included.

-## Tutorial example format
+## Tutorials

-Tutorials are end-to-end examples that focus on user-oriented applications.
+The tutorials directory is for end-to-end examples that focus on user-oriented applications.
 These
 examples are meant to showcase what you can get done with Union, for example:

 - training language models, time series models, classification and regression models, etc.